Becoming an Optician in Nevada

 Outlook and Salaries for Opticians in Nevada

 Jobs for licensed opticians in Nevada are quickly increasing in number.
-In 2014 there were 360 licensed opticians working in the state, while there are predicted to be 500 by 2024, a growth of more than 40 percent.
+In 2020, 760 licensed opticians were working in the state, while there are predicted to be 840 by 2030, a growth of more than 11 percent.
 Those additional positions represent a need for more qualified professionals in the state.
 People in training now will be filling the new jobs in the coming years.

 Salaries in Nevada by Occupation